smarfat/AnAnonymous.github.io/README.md

             }, 500);
         });

-        // Add a countdown to a special date (e.g., anniversary) function updateCountdown() {
+        // Add a countdown to a special date (e.g., when you might meet) function updateCountdown() {
-            // Set your special date here (YYYY, MM, DD) const specialDate = new Date(2024, 11, 31); // December 31, 2024
+            // Set your special meeting date here (YYYY, MM, DD) const specialDate = new Date(2024, 11, 31); // December 31, 2024
             const currentDate = new Date();